MetOffice/CDDS/docs/tutorials/quickstart.md

 3. Update fields in the `request.cfg`.
     1. If you are using a different path to `$DATADIR/cdds_quickstart_tutorial` update the `root_proc_dir`, `root_data_dir`, and `variable_list_file` fields.
     1. If you are on Azure, update the `output_mass_root` with your MASS username.
-    1. If you are on JASMIN, make sure you populate the `jasmin account` field with an appropriate account (used for LOTUS2).
+    1. If you are on JASMIN, populate the `jasmin account` field with an appropriate account (used for LOTUS2 see relevant docs [here](https://help.jasmin.ac.uk/docs/batch-computing/how-to-submit-a-job/#new-slurm-job-accounting-hierarchy)).
 5. Create an empty `variables.txt` file and add the following line.
    ```
    Amon/tas:ap5